elizabrock/cheers_take2/README.md

 The program outputs a cheer in the following format:

 > Give me an...
 A

 > Give me a...
 B

 > Give me a...
 B

 > Give me a...
 Y

 > Abby’s just GRAND!

+* If there was no input, ask again until valid input is provided
 * Follow the proper grammatical for a and an.
 The rule is based on whether the spelling of a letter would begin with a vowel.
-* Ignore all special characters (i.e. non-word characters) when printing the cheer (e.g. "Give me a...")
+* Skip non-word characters when printing the cheer (e.g. "Give me a..." lines)
 * Print the user's name out as it was originally input for the "just GRAND" line
-* If there was no input, ask again until valid input is provided

 After printing out the user's cheer, the program asks: